illumos/docs/docs/contributing/index.md

 server.

-Note if you leave your passphrase blank you will be able to both publish and delete your webrev's as per the latest instructions on the main page at http://cr.illumos.org/ (this both creates and uploads your webrev - see "Creating and Uploaded in one step" ) however if you use a passphrase you will not be able to delete your webrev's as only publish will ask you for your passphrase.
+Note if you leave your passphrase blank you will be able to both publish and delete your webrevs as per the latest instructions on the main page at http://cr.illumos.org/ (this both creates and uploads your webrev - see "Creating and Uploaded in one step" ) however if you use a passphrase you will not be able to delete your webrevs as only publish will ask you for your passphrase.

 ### Creating a webrev

-The [webrev(1)](http://illumos.org/man/webrev) tool is an easy way to show other people changes you have made.
+The [webrev(1ONBLD)](https://illumos.org/man/1ONBLD/webrev) tool is an easy way to show other people changes you have made.
 It presents changes (including commit messages) in multiple formats viewable from a web browser.
 If you have installed an illumos build, you can run webrev like this: